OneNote vs Google Keep (2026): Which Free Note App Wins?

 7. AI

-Keep.
-Tied to Gemini ($20/user/month Workspace AI add-on) per the Google Keep documentation page (May 2026).
+Keep is tied to Gemini, a $20/user/month Workspace AI add-on, per the Google Keep documentation page (May 2026).

-OneNote.
-Tied to Microsoft 365 Copilot ($30/user/month) per the Microsoft 365 OneNote pricing page (May 2026).
+OneNote is tied to Microsoft 365 Copilot, a $30/user/month add-on, per the Microsoft 365 OneNote pricing page (May 2026).
 Microsoft Work Trend Index 2024 reported that knowledge workers spend large blocks of the day searching and summarizing, the load Copilot targets.

-Verdict.
-Both gated behind expensive enterprise AI; neither shines for solo users.
+Both are gated behind expensive enterprise AI.
+Neither shines for solo users.
 For an AI-native synthesis layer aimed at solo users, see smart notes app.

 What Daily Use Looks Like